High Heels – the Inside Story

 Alexander Technique and Anxiety Conditions

 The Alexander Technique is well known for helping with our posture and with back problems but not so many people realise it is a useful tool to use in conditions of stress and anxiety.
-Some people that have for many years found the benefits of using the Technique to help with anxiety, are musicians and other performers, who have found the Technique invaluable to them in coping with stage fright.
+There is a lot of anecdotal evidence of this and I personally know that it can help, from my own experience.
+However, there is little scientific evidence as yet to support this idea.
+Some people that have for years found the AT can help with anxiety, are musicians and other performers, who have found the Technique invaluable to them in coping with stage fright.

 It’s not just performers that can benefit from the calming aspects of the Technique – we all can.
 Almost everyone experiences anxiety at some point in their lives and the strength of anxiety can range from situations when we are just mildly worried about things, through to conditions such as performance anxiety, panic attacks or post traumatic stress disorder.